jon-schlandt/tic-tac-poe/README.md

 Need something to take your mind off of that obnoxious thumping coming from beneath your floor boards?
 You certainly won't be able to drown out the noise, but maybe a pleasant game of tic-tac-toe can help you keep hold of whatever sanity you have left before the police arrive.
 And yes, his pale blue eyes were *very scary*, we completely understand.

-Tic-Tac-Poe is an Edgar Allen Poe themed version of the classic game of "Tic Tac Toe".
+Tic-Tac-Poe is an Edgar Allen Poe themed version of the classic game "Tic Tac Toe".
 Two players take turns placing their assigned token on a 3x3 grid in an attempt to have 3 tokens placed consecutively in a diagonal, horizontal, or vertical row.
 Upon winning, win positions are recorded and displayed within the winning player's win column.

 ### Notable Features
 * Players can only place their token on an empty square